-- Python 2.7.x
+- Python 3.9

-- Django 1.8
+- Django 4.2

 - libxml2-dev libxslt-dev

 - Django Admin django.contrib.admin

 3.2 Important security warning

 This application does not attempt to authenticate requests or differentiate between clients in any way - even for write and edit operations via the API.
 Do not simply expose the application to the public in your server configuration.
 Instead, use a network firewall to whitelist the server to authorized clients, or use a web server configuration directive (such as Apache's <LimitExcept GET>) to set up who is allowed to POST/PUT/DELETE events.